 Trust-Owned Annuities

 An annuity can be owned by a trust, and this may make sense in certain situations.
-It can have tax advantages and could offer a different path to leaving money for a beneficiary.
-But there are also situations where naming a trust as the owner of an annuity could have adverse effects and complicate your finances.
+A trust-owned annuity can have tax advantages and could offer a different path to leaving money for a beneficiary.
+But there are also situations where naming a trust as the owner of an annuity could complicate your finances.

 Read More